-The Office of Student Life at Duke Divinity School is dedicated to fostering a vibrant and inclusive student community that supports students as they grow into their calling to serve the church, the academy, and the world.
+The Office of Student Life at Duke Divinity School is dedicated to fostering a vibrant and inclusive student community that supports all residential and hybrid students as they grow into their calling to serve the church, the academy, and the world.
 The office coordinates a variety of events and programs, including student-led panels, guest speakers, community meals, sports events, workshops, brown-bag discussions, and community learning and service.
 In addition, the office enhances the educational environment through cultivating student leadership and mentoring students.

 The Office of Student Life provides support to a wide range of student groups from small interest groups to the Divinity Student Council and its more than 15 official affiliate groups.